sjmudd/ps-top/README.md

 this path is in your `PATH` setting then the program can be run directly without having to specify any specific path.

-### Dependencies

-The following Non-core Go dependencies are:
-* github.com/sjmudd/mysql_defaults_file for connecting to MySQL via a defaults file.
-* github.com/nsf/termbox-go a library for creating cross-platform text-based interfaces.

 ### Configuration

 #### MySQL Access